MV Nyon: History

 Nyon was built in 1952 by C Van der Giessen & Zoon, Scheepswerf De Hoop, Krimpen aan den IJssel, South Holland, the Netherlands.
 She was built for the Suisse-Atlantique Societé de Navigation Maritime SA, Lausanne, Switzerland.
 Nyon was launched on 16 July 1952 and delivered on 17 October 1952.
 She had a crew of 33.
 Nyon was allocated the Swiss Official Number 050 and Code Letters HBFC.
-Her port of registry was Basle.
+Her port of registry was Basel.
 In 1956, Nyon was sold to Helica SA, Geneva.
 She was placed under the management of Suisse Outremer SA de Gérance et d'Affretement Maritimes, Geneva.

 On 16 November 1958, Nyon was on a voyage from Leith, Midlothian to Dakar, Senegal when she ran aground at St. Abbs Head, Berwickshire.
 At the time there was dense fog in the area.
 Two forward holds were breached, with a total of five holes between them.
 The fishing boat Emulate of Eyemouth brought bags of cement to Nyon, which were used in an unsuccessful attempt to plug the holes.
 The British tugs George V and Beamish attempted to refloat the ship without success.
 On 20 November 23 of the crew were taken off by a lifeboat.
 That day, the decision was made to cut the ship in two, salvaging the stern portion.
 Wijsmuller Salvage of the Netherlands were awarded the contract under Lloyd's Open Form rules.
 The ocean-going tugs Simson and Hector were despatched to Scotland.
 On 21 November, the operation to separate the two parts of the ship began.
 The sides were cut on 23 November, leaving just the bottom plates intact.
 Although all four tugs attempted to separate the two sections, they were unsuccessful.
 On 25 November, it was decided to use explosives to part the two sections of the ship.
 This was achieved on 27 November.
 The stern part of Nyon was towed to North Shields, Northumberland, arriving on 28 November.
 The bow section was left in situ and was destroyed in a gale some days later.
 Following further work to strengthen the stern section, it was towed to Bolnes, South Holland, Netherlands, in February 1959.
 A new bow section was manufactured by NV Boeles Shipyards, Bolnes, and fitted on 8 June 1959.